-Overall, the individual RD errors (scatter of points) in the lower panel is above the RC-mean (dashed line), indicating that the best (lowest error) individual performance of the RD subjects for individual phones is almost always worse than the average performance of RC subjects.
-Looking in more detail at the RD listeners, more than half (7/12) of the children in the RD group (e.g., RD-Alina, RD-Angela, RD-Edward, RD-Latisha, RD-Laura, RD-Shauna, RD-Tony) struggle with discriminating all consonants in the initial position, starting with the lowest (best RD performance) of 7% error.
-A few RD subjects did as well on some consonants as the average of the RC group (e.g., RD-Norene, RD-Teddy, RD-Tina), but these are notable exceptions, as may be seen in the figure (a few of the RD individual consonant data points are below the dashed grey line).
-It is possible that a careful look would reveal that one or all of these subjects are closer to the RC group than the others in the RD group.
-Given the complexity of reading disability, one might expect that the SCO consonant test does not apply to every reading disability.
-Much more data would be required to test this hypothesis.
-Regardless, the vast majority of RD children were not able to pass the SCO consonant discrimination test (i.e., most of the individual consonant points are above the dashed line).
+In upper panel of Figure 4, the points show the errors for each individual RC subject.
+Overall, the RD average error is at the upper bound of the RC individual error points, indicating that the worst performance of a phone for RC subjects is almost always better than the average performance of RD subjects.
+The lower panel shows errors for individual RD listeners, illustrating that many children in the RD group (e.g., RD-Alina, RD-Angela, RD-Edward, RD-Latisha, RD-Laura, RD-Shauna, RD-Tony) struggle with discriminating all consonants in the initial position, starting with the lowest at 7% error.
+The errors for these six RD subjects, for all consonants, are near or above the average of the RD group, far worse than the RC-average error.
+A few RD subjects did as well on some consonants as the average of the RC group (e.g., RD-Norene, RD-Teddy, RD-Tina), but these are notable exceptions, as may be seen in the figure (the RD data points below the dashed grey line).